alubbock/thunor-web/README.md

 ## Reporting issues and getting help

+If you're having issues, please review the [documentation](https://docs.thunor.net), and the [frequently asked questions](https://docs.thunor.net/faq) in particular.

-If you have a question or suggestions for Thunor, please use our [online chat](https://gitter.im/thunorweb/Lobby).
+If your question in not answered in the [FAQ](https://docs.thunor.net/faq), please use our [online chat](https://gitter.im/thunorweb/Lobby).

 If you've found a bug, please use Github issues to report it.